If you are looking for an espresso machine for home use, there are numerous options.

 For example, the Tassimo brewers use discs to make regular coffee, cappuccino and latte, along with some other beverages.
 But these are not espresso machines.
 They can’t make you a real shot of espresso.
 And their espresso-based beverages are not the real thing either.

 This isn’t to say that a cappuccino made by a Tassimo brewer isn’t any good.
-It tastes just fine.
+It tastes OK.
 But it really isn’t the same as the real thing.

 About the author: Nick Usborne, aka Coffee Detective, is a writer and long-time coffee enthusiast.
 Read more…